developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/index.md

 ---
 title: Tutorials
-description: Walk through building an EMDK for Android application from the ground up with one of the following tutorials.
-Each tutorial includes step by step instructions and associate code.
+description: Walk through the process of building an application from the ground up with EMDK for Android using one or more of the following tutorials.
+Each tutorial includes step-by-step instructions and associated code.
 layout: list-apis.html
 automenu:
   items: